sandboxie-plus/sandboxie-docs/docs/Content/GettingStarted.md

 * * *

-### Sandboxie Control
+### Sandboxie Control interface

-Sandboxie is operated primarily through the [Sandboxie Control](SandboxieControl.md) program.
+Sandboxie Classic is operated through the [Sandboxie Control](SandboxieControl.md) program.
 This program adds the yellow Sandboxie icon to the system notification ("tray") area of your taskbar:
 ![](../Media/TrayIconEmpty.png)

 If [Sandboxie Control](SandboxieControl.md) is not already active, you can find it and launch it from the Sandboxie program group in your Windows Start menu: